CDAMXI/LeetCode/README.md

         return sum;
     }
 }
 ```

-How to Compile and Run
+## How to Compile and Run
-Each solution includes all necessary classes to compile it as a standalone program.
+Each solution includes all the necessary classes to compile it as a standalone program.
 To run a solution:
-  1. Compile the file using javac FileName.java.
+    - Compile the file using javac FileName.java.
-  2. Run the compiled file with java FileName.
+    - Run the compiled file with java FileName.

-Next Steps:
+## Next Steps
     - Continue adding solutions to new problems.
     - Improve the efficiency of existing solutions.

-It´s important to mention that all the exercises come with exapmples in main.
+Note: All exercises include example test cases in the main method.